tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 </HighlightBox>

 In this section, you explore the technical background making blockchains possible.
-Starting with networks and protocols to then dive deepeer into blockchains as a ledger, as well as how consensus is established in blockchains, and cryptographic fundamentals of blockchain technology.
+Starting with networks and protocols to then dive deeper into blockchains as a ledger, as well as how consensus is established in blockchains, and cryptographic fundamentals of blockchain technology.

 If you are thinking "this all sounds very familiar", do not worry: you can always go ahead to the [next section](./blockchain-in-detail.md) for a closer look at blockchain technology itself - the origins of blockchain technology, deployment patterns in blockchain, and smart contracts.

 ## Networks and protocols

 It is time to learn about networks.
-You will not go into too much depth, but a few concepts are relevant to understand blockchain technology.
+You will not go into too much depth, but a few concepts are relevant to understanding blockchain technology.

 A **network** is _a group or system of interconnected computer systems and other computing hardware devices_.
 These are connected through communication channels between the different nodes or data links allowing them to exchange data and share resources, operating programs, and information.